csahid/csahid/README.md

 I am also reading books and learning about software craftmanship.

-If you're interested in working together, you can reach via :
+If you're interested in working together, you can reach me via :
 - 📧 christophe.sahid@gmail.com

 Take care !